issa16/cogs3/docs/index.md

 ---

-A user that is not a technical lead of a project or a member of staff of MySCW has a restricted view of their compute and storage data analytics.
+A user that is not a technical lead of a project or a member of staff of MySCW has a restricted view of their compute and storage data consumption.

 Upon successful login to MySCW, a user’s view will default to the homepage that will display the following four charts:

 1. Efficiency per month.
 2. Number of jobs per month.